MagedGDEV/flutterApps/README.md

 |:---:|:---:|
 |![iOS_Column](/screenshots/iphone14ProMax_2.png)|![Android_Column](/screenshots/nexus6_2.png)|

 Column widget takes a **mainAxisAlignment** property that allows us to align the widgets inside the column vertically.
-It takes a **MainAxisAlignment** object as a value, and it has different types of values:
+It takes a **MainAxisAlignment** object as a value, and it has different types of values.

-**SizedBox** is a widget that allows us to add space between widgets.

 ```dart
 Column(